Language shift: China

+Like in Hong Kong, Cantonese is also the dominant language spoken in Macau after the widespread immigration there in the 1940s.
+Also, despite being a Portuguese colony for over four centuries, the Portuguese language was never widely spoken in Macau and remained limited to administration and higher education.
+It was spoken primarily by the Portuguese settlers, Macanese people, and elites and middle-class people of pure Chinese blood.
+As a consequence, when Macau was handed back to China in 1999, Portuguese did not have a strong presence like English had in Hong Kong and continued its decline which began when Macau was still under Portuguese rule.
+Thus, even the Macanese people (Eurasians of mixed Portuguese and Chinese blood) switched from Portuguese to Cantonese as their first language, and the Eurasian children aside from those of pure Chinese blood switched from Portuguese- to English-medium high school education, particularly as many of parents recognised the reducing value of Portuguese schooling.
+Most Macanese at present learn Portuguese as foreign language.
+Since Macau's return to Chinese sovereignty at the start of the new millenium, Mandarin Chinese has also been more widely implemented in education and many other areas of official society.
+However, most Macau residents would not regard it as a first language/dialect and choose to speak Cantonese in daily life.

 Egypt

 In Egypt, the Coptic language, a descendant of the Afro-Asiatic Egyptian language, has been in decline in usage since the time of the Arab conquest in the 7th century.
 By the 17th century, it was eventually supplanted as a spoken language by Egyptian Arabic.
 Coptic is today mainly used by the Coptic Church as a liturgical language.
 In the Siwa Oasis, a local variety of Berber is also used alongside Arabic.

 Ethiopia

 In Ethiopia, various populations of Nilotic origin have shifted languages over the centuries, adopting the idioms of their Afro-Asiatic-speaking neighbors in the northern areas.
 Among these groups are the Daasanach or Marille, who today speak the Daasanach language.
 It belongs to the Cushitic branch of the Afro-Asiatic family.
 However, modern genetic analysis of the Daasanach indicates that they are more closely related to Nilo-Saharan and Niger-Congo-speaking populations inhabiting Tanzania than they are to the Cushitic and Semitic Afro-Asiatic-speaking populations of Ethiopia.
 This suggests that the Daasanach were originally Nilo-Saharan speakers, sharing common origins with the Pokot.
 In the 19th century, the Nilotic ancestors of these two populations are believed to have begun separate migrations, with one group heading southwards into the African Great Lakes region and the other group settling in southern Ethiopia.
 There, the early Daasanach Nilotes would have come into contact with a Cushitic-speaking population, and eventually adopted this group's Afro-Asiatic language.